MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 - The label is suitable for email when Exchange Online is using the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

-- For Office attachments that are automatically protected, these documents are available to view in the browser.
+- For Office attachments that are automatically protected, these documents are available to view in a browser.
 To edit these documents, download and edit them with Office 2016 Click-to-Run, and a Microsoft account that uses the same email address.
 [More information](../get-started/secure-collaboration-documents.md#supported-scenarios-for-opening-protected-documents)

 > [!NOTE]
 > Exchange Online is rolling out a new option, [Encrypt-Only](configure-usage-rights.md#encrypt-only-option-for-emails).
 This option is not available for label configuration.
-However, you can use this example to configure a label with the same set of usage rights.
+However, when you know who the recipients will be, you can use this example to configure a label with the same set of usage rights.

 When your users specify the email addresses in the **To** box, the addresses must be for the same users that you specify for this label configuration.
 Because users can belong to groups and have more than one email address, the email address that they specify does not have to match the email address that you specify for the permissions.
 However, specifying the same email address is the easiest way to ensure that the recipient will be successfully authorized.
 For more information about how users are authorized for permissions, see [Preparing users and groups for Azure Information Protection](../plan-design/prepare.md).